jonathanharg/binaryen.py/BUILD.md

 2. Update the `binaryen-c.h` and `wasm-delegations.def`
 3. Delete the existing `binaryen-c.c` and run `python binaryen/libbinaryen/create_cdef.py`
 4. Replace any unions in the ouputed `binaryen-c.c` to the largest of their contents
+5. Copy the contents of `binaryen-c.c` to the `cdef` variable in `binaryen_build.py`
+6. *Optional* run `python binaryen_build.py`

+## Replacing unions

+Replace all unions so that the largest type of the union is used instead.
+CFFI can't do this automatically without the full C source.

 ```c
 // Change